-East of the chancel arch, all at first looks Victorian.
-The church's present furnishings and fittings prevent the arches at the ends of the nave aisles from being differentiated as true arches or former windows, although they are actually the latter.
+East of the chancel arch, everything looks Victorian at first.
+The church's present furnishings and fittings prevent the arches at the ends of the nave aisles from being distinguished between true arches or former windows, although they are actually the latter.
 (Woodwork obscures the surviving masonry beneath the level of the former sills.)
 This implies the aisles once ended here and confirms the nineteenth century attribution of the S. chapel and N. organ chamber.
-However, error arises if the N. vestry is included with these extensions, for a squint in the S. wall looking through to the sanctuary proves it to be mediaeval while the doorway into the organ chamber to the west, with a dripstone with nicely-carved head label stops on the W. side, shows it was once an external door although not for long, perhaps, to judge from their state of preservation.
-That this is contemporary with the thirteenth century phase of the church's construction, appears to be confirmed by its "Y"-traceried E. window with little circle in the apex and by the solitary N. lancet.
-As for the vestry's original function, both Cautley and the britishlistedbuildings web-site assume it to have been a chapel, but since it appears that a former redecoration of the vestry revealed smoke stains on the N. wall, it seems more likely to have been the case that, not withstanding its small size, it was actually once the dwelling of an acolyte priest or hermit, like other ancient vestries to the north of the chancel in East Anglia, of which examples may be found at Gipping, Hessett and Hitcham in this county, and at Toddington in Central Bedfordshire.
+However, error arises if the N. vestry is included with these extensions, for a squint in the S. wall looking through to the sanctuary proves it to be mediaeval, while the now internal doorway, westward into the organ chamber, with a dripstone with nicely-carved head label stops on the W. side, shows it was once an external door, albeit not, perhaps, for long, to judge from their good state of preservation.
+That this vestry is contemporary with the thirteenth century phase of the church's construction, appears to be confirmed however by its 'Y'-traceried E. window with a little circle in the apex and by the solitary N. lancet.
+As for the vestry's original function, both H. Munro Cautley (Suffolk Churches and their Treasures, Ipswich, Norman Adlard & Co., 1954, p.
+317) and the britishlistedbuildings web-site assume it to have been a chapel, but since it appears that a former redecoration of the vestry revealed smoke stains on the N. wall, it seems more likely to have been the case that, not withstanding its small size, it was actually once the dwelling of an acolyte priest or hermit, like other ancient vestries to the north of the chancel in East Anglia, of which examples may be found at Gipping, Hessett and Hitcham in this county, and at Toddington in Central Bedfordshire.
 Immediately to the west, the partially-old N. window in the Victorian organ chamber (of c.
 1390?) is almost certainly the former N. aisle E. window, re-set, while similarly, the two-light E. window to the S. chapel has probably come from the former S. aisle E. wall.
 The nave roof, although restored, is of hammerbeam construction, with partly original angels still in place on alternate hammerbeams.